 This course analyzes the development and interaction of the many cultures which compose the Indian Ocean region.
 The fascinating site for our study is the multi-cultural East African island of Zanzibar which has been instrumental over many centuries in the history of the region and where there is a combination of African, Arab, Persian, Indian, Chinese, and European cultures.
 This course will study such themes as the origins of Swahili civilization, the Indian Ocean trading system, impact of Arab and Islamic civilization, European colonialism, the slave and ivory trade, African independence movements, Christian influences, and political and economic conditions in contemporary Africa by a mixture of course lectures, outside lectures, cultural and historical tours as well as readings from both primary and secondary sources.
 Offered summers.
-Legacy diversity designation.
+Course is offered occasionally.

 HIST 365.
 Modern Middle East.
 (4 Credits)

 An introduction to the history of the Modern Middle East with emphasis on the region during the nineteenth and twentieth centuries.
 This course provides a survey of the cultural and political development of the Middle East with special attention to the fate of the Ottoman Empire and the resulting imperial European presence and twentieth-century Middle Eastern struggle for independence and a transition to authentic modernity.
+Course is offered occasionally.

 HIST 371.
 The Enlightenment.
 (4 Credits)

 Explores the European Enlightenment as an intellectual, cultural, and artistic movement.
 The course analyzes the social, political, economic and religious contexts of the Enlightenment and charts the development of new ideas and approaches to knowledge during the seventeenth and eighteenth centuries.
 Through a close reading of key Enlightenment texts, the course considers not only the complexities of Europe's first self-consciously modern age, but also the broader question of what it means to be "modern."
+Course is offered occasionally.